Cray-HPE/docs-csm/401-MANAGEMENT-NETWORK-INSTALL.md

 # New for v1.4
 The network architecture and configuration changes from v1.3 to v1.4 are fairly small.
 The biggest change is the introduction of HPE/Aruba switches, as well as Cray Site Init (CSI) generating switch IPs.
 HPE Aruba switch configuration is contained in separate documents as described in the index [above](#overview).
 Dell and Mellanox changes to upgrade from v1.3 to v.14 Shasta releases are describe in the [following sections](#shasta-v1.3-to-v1.4-changes-for-dell-and-mellanox).

-*   Aruba/HPE switches.
+*   New Aruba/HPE switches.
-*   ACL configuration
+*   ACL configuration.
-*   Moving Site connection from ncn-w001 to ncn-m001
+*   Moving Site connection from ncn-w001 to ncn-m001.
 *   The IP-Helper will reside on the switches where the default gateway for the servers, such as bmcs and computes, is configured.
 *   IP-Helper applied on vlan 1 and vlan 7, this will point to 10.92.100.222.
 *   Make sure 1.3.2 changes are applied, this includes flow-control and MAGP changes.